Archive for the ‘Jataka tales on Lord Buddha's life’ Category

 Blessed with such boundless riches, he seemed like Kuvera himself.
 Charity was for him a perpetual practice-and so he became a constant source of wealth.
 Best of almsgivers, he lived only to benefit humanity; truly oblivious to all manner of greed and selfishness, he soon came to be known as Avishahya, `the Invincible One’.
 He was as happy to see beggars as they were to see him: At first sight, both knew that their fondest wish had been granted.
 He was, indeed, incapable of refusing any request, and his great compassion left no room in his heart for attachment to wealth.
 His highest joy, therefore, was to watch the mendicants carry off the finest objects from his home.
 He saw those so-called goods for what they were, sources of desire and discontent that would quickly lead to dissatisfaction without any apparent cause.

 Indeed, riches joined with greed may be called swift caravans on the road to despair.
 His riches, on the other hand, brought true benefit both to himself and to others.
 The Great Being gave the mendicants whatever they desired and ornamented his gifts with respect and freedom from emotionality, in this way satisfying them wholly.
-Read the rest of this entry »
+Continue reading »

 6 - THE HARE